BrowserBox/BrowserBox/README.md

 ## In depth

-RemoteView is a platform for live streaming the browser, with full interactivity.
+BrowserGap is a platform for live streaming the browser, with full interactivity.
 It lets you plug in to a local or remote, even a headless browser, and fly it as if it's a normal browser.

 You can stream a remote browser with special cusotmizations to your clients to side step the restrictions of regular browsers.
 You can use it to build rich experiences based on the browser that are not possible using Flash, Browser Extensions or regular Web Driver protocol.

-For business enquiries, please contact [Cris](mailto:cris@dosycorp.com?subject=RemoteView)
+For business enquiries, please contact [Cris](mailto:cris@dosycorp.com?subject=BrowserGap)

 [Watch the 16 second video](https://www.youtube.com/watch?v=SD0Fhl9v87k), or just watch the GIF below:

 ![GIF of browser in action](https://j.gifs.com/E8yzLv.gif)

-RemoteView is a HTML/CSS/JavaScript "ground control" or "remote control" for a browser.
+BrowserGap is a HTML/CSS/JavaScript "ground control" or "remote control" for a browser.
 It also looks and works just like a browser, but it runs in your browser and controls another browser.

 ![browser in a browser](readme-files/tenor.gif)